IanHo2019/DID_Handbook/README.md

   * Like DID, SDID allows for a constant difference between treatment and controls over all pretreatment periods.
   * Like SC, SDID reweights and matches pre-exposure trends to relax the conventional "parallel trend" assumption.

 The key step in SDID is to find **unit weights** ($\omega_i$) that ensure that the comparison is made between treated units and controls which approximately follow parallel trends prior to the treatments and find **time weights** ($\lambda_t$) that draw higher weights from pre-treatment periods which are more similar to post-treatment periods.
 By applying these weights to canonical DID (which simply assigns the equal weights to all groups and periods), we can obtain a consistent estimate for the causal effect of treatment.
-Fortunately, this method can be applied to cases with staggered treatments.
-Unfortunately, this method cannot be used in case of **unbalanced panel data**, and it does not work to estimate dynamic effects.
+Fortunately, this method can be applied to cases with **staggered treatments**, but unfortunately this method cannot be used in cases with **unbalanced panel data**.

 SDID can be implemented in Stata by the `sdid` package (written by [Damian Clarke](https://www.damianclarke.net/) at University of Exeter and [Daniel Pailañir](https://daniel-pailanir.github.io/) at Universidad de Chile).
 The basic syntax is
 ```stata